JennEYoon/datasciY/fastai/README-fastai.md

 Machine Learning for Coders (2018 fast.v07)

 Practical Deep Learning for Coders (Part 1)
+& 2018 version with fastat v0.7 custom modules
+ * has cifar 10 image classification example -- to do & upload to website.

 Fundamentals of Deep Learning (Part 2)